rbnpi/SPvisualiser/README.md

 P5.js visualiser developed for use with Sonic Pi

 WIP MORE TO COME
+THE SOUND INTERFACE STUFF HERE IS SPECIFIC TO MAC.
+I AM PLAYING WITH GETTING IT GOING ON A RASPBERRY PI WITH PI-SOUND BOARD, BUT HAVEN'T GOT THERE YET.

 My first foray into using P5.js.
 Here is what I did:
 1. Install node.js  I used `https://nodejs.org/dist/v8.11.3/node-v8.11.3.pkg`